 |Safety||Never connect the battery pack's terminals directly to each other; this is called a short circuit and can make the batteries and wires get very hot.
 Do not connect the LEDs directly to the battery pack without using play dough; this will burn out the LEDs.|

 AbstractDo you like playing with play dough; or modeling clay?
 Wouldn't it be cool if you could add lights, sound, or even motion to your play dough creations?
-In this project, you will use play dough that conducts electricity, which will allow you to connect lights, motors, and buzzers to your sculptures!
+In this project, you will use play dough that conducts electricity, which will allow you to connect lights to your sculptures!

 This project is the first in a three-part series on play dough circuits, which can all be done with the same materials.
 We recommend doing the projects in order.

-Use play dough and modeling clay to create a simple circuit that lights an LED (light-emitting diode), buzzer, or motor.
+Use play dough and modeling clay to create a simple circuit that lights an LED (light-emitting diode).